“Invisible threads are the strongest ties.”

 “Emotional Boundaries” Is A Contradiction Of Terms

-Emotional bodies are inherently merging with one another all the time.
-When we are with other people, our emotional fields are mixing and mingling automatically.
-This is why we can feel so instantly put off by someone who is a “downer” or perked up by someone with a tremendous amount of authentic positivity.
-It is also why we isolate when we are feeling vulnerable and feel put upon by others in general when we are more aware of this process, when we are what is called highly “empathic.”
+Emotional bodies are inherently merging all the time.
+When we are with other people, our emotional fields are mixing and mingling constantly.
+We can feel instantly put off by someone who is a “downer” or perked up by someone with a tremendous amount of authentic positivity.
+It is why we isolate when we feel vulnerable and feel put upon by others when we need time to reset ourselves.

 Merging With Other

+It is not just between people that this occurs.
 The artist transceives with their art, the musician with their music, and the writer with their words.
-The gardener transceives with the plants as the hiker transceives with the forest.
+The gardener transceives with the garden as the hiker transceives with the forest.
 The surfer transceives with the waves as the skateboarder transceives with gravity.
-There is no limit on what it is we can merge with and find communion, once we begin to explore it.
-All of life is a part of the whole, and some aspect is always welcoming us into a moment of sharing and mutuality.
+All of life is a part of the whole, and some aspect is always welcoming us into a moment of connection.

 Suggested Divination Meanings